10 Types of Effective Instagram Captions (with Examples + Tips!)

 To Sum It Up

 Writing captions can be a daunting task for sure.
-That’s why I recommend batch scheduling your Instagram – both your visuals AND captions – at least two weeks in advance.
+That’s why I recommend batch scheduling your Instagram content – both your visuals AND captions – in advance.
 You can better get into the “writing zone” and ensure your content is consistent and strategic.

 I hope you enjoyed this post and found some useful inspiration for your next planning session.
 And if you feel so inclined, comment below to share with me which # caption type you want to try next!